buckie/port-reb/haskell/README.md

 ### Parameter's

-Tracking Band (Float): The band, asset's percent allocation +/- band, of which is considered a valid rebalance.
-The entire space defined by this band is searched with the portfolio that minimized the uninvested portion being selected.
-Default value of this is 5%
+Tracking Band (Float): Defined as alloc +/- ((alloc - band)/alloc).
+This defines the space of valid rebalances.
+The entire space is searched with the portfolio that minimized the uninvested portion being selected.
+When multiple optimal solutions (rebalanced portfolio size == portfolio size) the first solution is returned.

 ### Sample with tracking band == default (5%)